 Stress Relief After Welding of Parts

-Therefore, it is necessary to remove the stress of large parts after finish fabrication, especially for the thickness parts (high welding feet and large melting pool) and parts with multiple welding beads.
+Therefore, it is important to relieve stress in large parts after fabrication, especially for thick parts (with high welding height and large molten pool) and parts with multiple welding beads.
 Stress relief can be achieved through natural aging or artificial aging.

-Natural aging is generally used in large castings, and it is not suitable for general welding parts.
-Besides, the aging period is long and not easy to control.
+Natural aging is typically used for large castings, but it is not suitable for general welding parts and the aging process is long and difficult to control.

-Vibration aging is commonly used the method to eliminate the residual internal stress for engineering materials, which is through the vibration to reduce the plastic deformation of components caused by internal residual stresses, so as to achieve the purpose of eliminating stress.
+Vibration aging is a widely used method to eliminate residual internal stress in engineering materials.
+It reduces the plastic deformation of components caused by internal residual stress through vibration, effectively relieving stress.

-The working principle is to place a motor system with eccentric block (vibrator) on artifacts, and bearing components with elastic objects such as rubber pad, starting the motor by the controller and adjust the speed, to make the artifacts in a state of resonance.
+The principle of vibration aging involves placing a motor system with an eccentric block (vibrator) on the artifact and bearing components with elastic objects such as rubber pads.
+The motor is started by the controller, and the speed is adjusted to achieve resonance in the artifact.

-The vibration treatment of 20 ~ 30min can achieve the aim of adjusting the internal stress, and the general accumulative vibration time should not exceed 40min.
+A vibration treatment of 20 to 30 minutes can effectively adjust the internal stress, and the accumulative vibration time should not exceed 40 minutes.

-In the control of every fabrication process, engineering technical personnel and welding operators must work closely, combine theoretical data with the actual situation, set up a reasonable construction scheme and fully control the welding deformation, only in this way, a more perfect product can be produced.
+In controlling every fabrication process, engineering and technical personnel and welding operators must work closely together, combining theoretical data with the actual situation, and develop a reasonable construction plan to fully control welding deformation.
+Only by doing so can a more perfect product be produced.

 1 thought on “Expert Tips: Fixing Deformation in Stainless Steel Welding”